0xCoto/Virgo/paper.md

 distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

+Because of the nature of their late-stage architecture, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
+In general, this frequency response $H(j\omega)$ makes it difficult to distinguish true signals originating from the sky and not from instrumentation artifacts.
+For that reason, `Virgo` performs bandpass calibration:

+\[ S_\mathrm{cal} = S_\mathrm{on}/S_\mathrm{off}, \]

+where $S_\mathrm{cal}$, $S_\mathrm{on}$ and $S_\mathrm{off}$ is the calibrated,
+observation and calibration spectra respectively.
+However, because $S_\mathrm{cal}$ is arbitrarily scaled (due to the difference between the noise floors $\bar {S}$), the power axis is automatically rescaled to signal-to-noise ratio units.

+`%Comment: Should I use final-stage?
+I'm referring to the IF filter which introduces the bandpass shape` `%Comment: Should I use 'corrected' instead of 'calibrated' to make it more clear?` `%Comment: What can I change the variable names to to make everything more clear?` `%Comment: Is '(re)adjusted' or 'adapted' better than 'rescaled'?

 Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS/csv-formatted file.

 # Example Usage